LinkedInAttic/idiomatic.js/readme.md

 1. <a name="whitespace">Whitespace</a>
   - Set your editor to use soft indents (insert spaces when you press the tab key).
       - The indent size should be two characters (two spaces).
+  - Each line of text in your code should be at most 80 characters long.
+This rule can be controversial, but helps with displaying multiple windows of code.
+We have to set the
   - If your editor supports it, always work with the "show invisibles" setting turned on.
 The benefits of this practice are:
       - Enforced consistency
       - Eliminating end of line whitespace